 \subsection{Stimuli design}

-Video game scenarios such as N-back games and the Multi-Attribute Task Battery (MATB) are widely used for eliciting target cognitive workload levels, but have limited relevance to real-world applications.
+Video game scenarios such as N-back games and the Multi-Attribute Task Battery (MATB) are widely used for eliciting target cognitive workload levels but have limited relevance to real-world applications.
 In the interest of better mimicking real-world workload scenarios, we proposed a CCTV monitoring task scenario as the stimulus and collected physiological and behavioral signals under different workload levels.
-Such tasks, in which human operators monitor and control a display interface (or multiple interfaces simultaneously), are widely required in diverse human-machine system task scenarios such as security monitoring \cite{muller2008machine, wang2008affective}, air traffic management \cite{hoc1998cognitive, pacaux2002common, giraudet2015neuroergonomic} and performance checking \cite{liu2006queueing, stowers2017framework}.
-Here, participants were asked to monitor multiple video streams captured by multiple patrol robot platforms passing by multiple separated rooms located in multiple corridors (Figure \ref{fig:path}).
-As depicted in Figure \ref{fig:object}, participants were asked to monitor and detect two types of objects: (a) abnormal objects and (b) normal objects.
-Each room contained a random number of objects with a random assortment of types.
-The number and speed of robots could be changed to present different levels of stimuli (e.g., low, medium, and high workloads).
-During the task, the participant was asked to observe the webcam streams captured by the robots and to use a mouse to click on camera views that contain any abnormal objects; the associated graphical user interface (GUI) is shown in Figure \ref{fig:GUI}.
-Meanwhile, a webcam and two wearable sensors were set to record physiological and behavioral data from the participant.
-Correctly clicking an abnormal object would earn the participant 1 point; not doing so would cost them 3 points.
+Such tasks, in which human operators monitor and control a display interface (or multiple interfaces simultaneously), are widely required in diverse human-machine system task scenarios such as security monitoring \cite{muller2008machine,wang2008affective}, air traffic management \cite{hoc1998cognitive,pacaux2002common, giraudet2015neuroergonomic} and performance checking \cite{liu2006queueing,stowers2017framework}.